A unified variational framework for the inverse Kohn-Sham problem: Variational Formulations of Inverse Kohn--Sham Theory

 This reduced functional is exactly what one expects from the noninteracting Lieb-type dual perspective of Sec.~II.
 There, $E_\mathrm{s}[v]$ was identified as the potential-side object dual to the density functional $T_\mathrm{s}[\rho]$.
-From this viewpoint, the Wu--Yang functional is simply the reduced exact-multiplier functional obtained by pairing the noninteracting dual energy with the prescribed target density.
+From this viewpoint, the Wu--Yang functional is simply the potential-space reduced multiplier functional obtained by pairing the noninteracting dual energy with the prescribed target density.
 In this sense, the Wu--Yang formulation is not merely an ad hoc reduction to potential space, but the most direct reduced-potential expression of the density-centered $T_\mathrm{s}$ framework developed in Sec.~II.

 At this point it is useful to distinguish between the reduced-potential viewpoint and the stronger language of exact duality.
-The reduced functional $W[v]$ is obtained directly from exact multiplier enforcement followed by elimination of the state variables, and this already suffices to explain the operational content of the Wu--Yang algorithm.
+The reduced functional $W[v]$ is obtained from the hard density-constrained formulation by solving the fixed-potential inner problem and reducing to the potential variable, and this already suffices to explain the operational content of the Wu--Yang algorithm.
 However, the reduced problem is not automatically identical to the original constrained problem.
 In general, one only has the weak-duality relation

-Thus the reduced maximization over $v$ should not be identified automatically with the exact density-constrained inverse problem without additional assumptions ensuring an appropriate saddle structure, dual attainment, or strong-duality property \cite{Lieb1983,Rockafellar1970,BauschkeCombettes2011}.
+This is the elementary weak-duality inequality for a saddle formulation: taking the supremum over the multiplier after the infimum over the state variables cannot exceed taking the infimum after the supremum.
+For the determinant-restricted orbital saddle problem, weak duality is the only automatic statement.
+After passage to the ensemble-extended lower-semicontinuous convex functional, Fenchel biconjugacy yields equality of the optimal values as in Eq.~\eqref{eq:Ts_dual}.
+This value equality does not imply that the supremum is attained by a potential in the required local-potential class.
+Such attainment, equivalently the existence of a supporting potential satisfying Eq.~\eqref{eq:subgradient_potential}, is the additional noninteracting $v$-representability or dual-attainment requirement relevant to inverse KS reconstruction.
+Thus the reduced maximization over $v$ should not be identified automatically with the determinant-restricted density-constrained problem without additional assumptions ensuring an appropriate saddle structure, dual attainment, constraint qualification, or strong-duality property \cite{Lieb1983,Rockafellar1970,BauschkeCombettes2011}.

 Assuming sufficient regularity of the noninteracting ground-state energy with respect to the potential, one has

 where $\rho_v$ is the noninteracting ground-state density associated with $v$.
 Hence

 A stationary point of $W[v]$ therefore corresponds formally to exact satisfaction of the density-reproduction condition.